FermiSummerSchool/FermiBottle/README.md

 On the command line:

-1. run `ipconfig /all` and find the IP address for your primary network connection.
+1. Run `ipconfig /all` and find the IP address for your primary network connection.
 Note this down somewhere.
-2. select an existing directory to store your data and not the path (e.g. d:/data/FERMI)
+2. Select an existing directory to store your data and note the path (e.g. d:/data/FERMI)
-3. run `set-variable -name DISPLAY -value <ip address>:0.0`
+3. Run `set-variable -name DISPLAY -value <ip address>:0.0`
-4. start the docker container by running:
+4. Start the docker container by running:

 ```
 docker run -it \